Category: beauty

 That said, the ABH DIPBROW pomade is heavily pigmented, and has a good, creamy consistency that is easy to work with.
 It also has 4 grams of product, which should last a while.
 This is a gram less than 2 comparable brow pomades, which are the Tarte Big Ego Frameworker and Benefit’s POWmade.

-CONS / What I DON’T LIKE about the Anastasia 7B brow brush
+The BAD: What I DON’T LIKE about the Anastasia 7B brow brush

 The Anastasia 7B brow brush and DIPBROW pomade may be less expensive when cost per use ($0.06 x 1 year) and cost per gram ($5.25) are factored in, but all in all, I feel like I compromise my time and convenience when I use these 2.